freenas/freenas-docs/userguide/snippets/wizard.rst

    Configuration Wizard

-.. note:: You can exit the wizard at any time by clicking the "Exit" button.
+.. note:: You can exit the wizard at any time by clicking the :guilabel:`Exit` button.
 However, exiting the wizard will not save any selections.
-   The Wizard can always be run again by clicking the "Wizard" icon.
+The Wizard can always be run again by clicking the :guilabel:`Wizard` icon.
 Alternately, the %brand% GUI can be used to configure the system, as described in the rest of this Guide.

 #ifdef freenas
 This screen can be used to change the default language, keyboard map, and timezone.
-After making your selections, click "Next".
+After making your selections, click :guilabel:`Next`.
 The next screen depends on whether or not the storage disks have already been formatted into a ZFS pool.
 #endif freenas
 #ifdef truenas
 This first screen can be used to change the default language, keyboard map, and timezone.
-After making your selections, click "Next".
+After making your selections, click :guilabel:`Next`.

 .. note:: Typically, a %brand% system ships with pre-configured volumes.
 The screens shown in